 There are actually 2.5 miles of public viewing, but keep in mind that grandstand tickets around Herald Square are not for sale to the general public.
 The parade starts at 77th street and Central Park West, though there is no public viewing there.
 Early risers will start arriving on the west side of Central Park West between 59th to 75th streets around 6am.

 If you prefer to arrive later, further down the route on 6th Avenue may be best—the Parade reaches this area around 9:30am.
 Macy’s doesn’t suggest viewing from 6th Avenue between 34th and 38th Streets or in front of Macy’s Herald Square, which provides very limited viewing due to the national television broadcast.

 Who Will Be Performing at this year’s Parade?

 As always, you can expect a huge array of stars from stage, screen, and music to perform and appear on the famous floats.
-The 2018 Macy’s Thanksgiving Day Parade will include some of the stars: Ashley Tisdale, Barenaked Ladies, Carly Pearce, Diana Ross and Family, John Legend, and much more.
+The 2019 Macy’s Thanksgiving Day Parade will include some of the stars: Celine Dion, Chicago, Chris Young, Ciara, Indina Menzel, and much more.
 The routine will transition seamlessly to a big climax on 34th Street with 100 dancers, a gospel choir and the iconic Rockettes.

 Is there special access for spectators with special needs?